-Andie Lloyd is a queer + disabled interdisciplinary artist and community advocate.
+Andie Lloyd [she/he/they] is a queer [asexual/pan-romantic] + disabled [EDS & CPS] interdisciplinary artist and community advocate.
 She was born a settler of Irish and Welsh heritage on the unceded territory of the Qayqayt people, on the shores of the south bend of the Lhta Koh (in Dakelth language, or the Fraser River), colonially known as New Westminster, British Columbia.
 She was also raised on and pays thanks to the traditional lands of the We Wai Kai people (colonially referred to as Quadra Island).
-She is currently based in Vancouver.
+She is currently based in Vancouver, on unceded Musqueam, Squamish and Tseil-Waututh Territories.

-While her primary medium is light [whether from a projector or the sun] — Andie works in myriad of capacities, including as a technical director, production manager, digital platform consultant, lighting technician, visual artist, writer and new media artist.
+While her primary medium is light [whether from a projector or the sun] — Andie works in a myriad of capacities, including as a technical director, production manager, digital platform consultant, lighting technician, visual artist, writer and new media artist.
+Andie loves working with open-source and small softwares, and primarily utilises Isadora, created by Mark Coniglio.
+She was trained by Sammy Chien, with the helpful influences of Remy Siu, Milton Lim and the Troikatronix Community.

 Andie studied Theatre Production at Studio 58 in Vancouver, with a focus on lighting design and production stage management, and graduated in 2017.
 She proceeded to work with the internationally-recognised interdisciplinary company known as Chimerik似不像 from 2018-2020.
 While working with the Collective, Andie worked on several significant projects including: